-- Synchronize your Magento and MailChimp integrations either by clicking on the Sync button next to each of the integrations on the View Page, or by opening the integrations and selecting Schedule Sync.
+- Synchronize your Magento and MailChimp integrations either by clicking the Sync button next to each integration on the View Page, or by opening the integrations and selecting Schedule Sync.

-- Go to Marketing>Campaigns and click on your ACC campaign.
+- Go to Marketing > Campaigns and click your ACC campaign.

 - Statistics should be displayed in the Events tab for your campaign, such as the number of orders placed, number of users entering their checkout and visits.

-- Go to Marketing>Abandoned Cart Campaigns>Magento Shopping Carts tab.
+- Go to the Marketing > Abandoned Cart Campaigns > Magento Shopping Carts tab.